mark-nienaber/Platform8Install/README.md

 ## License

-This project is provided as-is for ForgeRock platform deployment automation.
-Refer to ForgeRock licensing for individual component usage rights.
+This project is provided as-is for Ping Identity platform deployment automation.
+Refer to Ping Identity licensing for individual component usage rights.

 ---